naveenmiriyaluredhat/mlperfharness/README.md

  2. Generate batched prompts for offline scenario
  3. Current harness allows one GPU to be specified per process.
 Allow for flexible mapping
  4. Add vllm stats to be reported -vLLM does not report stats with offline serving
+ 5. Load model and then start the load generator
+ 6. Convert to tokens and receive input tokens to be sent to LoadGen
+ 7. There is no need for a separate worker thread collecting results.
+Loadgen should handle scenarios receiving from multiple threads
+ 	a.
+We are spawning multiple processes and that would create their own laodgen state

 #LoadGen
 1. Loadgen is a load generator and provides an interface to be implemented by the SUT(System Under Test)